Lymah123/100-days-of-code/daily-journal.md

 Today, I worked on the app's front end.
 I set up the login page, register page, and dashboard.
 I spent a couple of hours on the FCC react course.

+Day 10: 04/12/24

+I spent half of today debugging.
+I was able to figure out some I spent a few hours on FCC React course